ommishra03/ommishra03/README.md

 ## 🚀 About Me

-I am a Computer Science undergraduate with a strong interest in **data analytics, business reporting, and data-driven decision-making**.
+I am a Computer Science undergraduate with a strong focus on **data analytics, business intelligence, and decision-support systems**.
-I enjoy working with structured data to uncover insights, build dashboards, and support real-world business and market-oriented use cases.
+My primary interest lies in transforming raw data into **structured insights that support business, financial, and market-driven decisions**.

-I have hands-on experience with **SQL, Advanced Excel, Python, and Power BI**, and I focus on building solutions that are **accurate, explainable, and stakeholder-ready**.
+I have hands-on experience working with **SQL, Advanced Excel, Python, and Power BI**, and I enjoy building analytics workflows that emphasize **data quality, interpretability, and stakeholder relevance** rather than just technical complexity.

+Through my projects, I have worked on **market analysis, risk-aware financial analytics, KPI design, and executive-style reporting**, following practices commonly used in real-world analytics and consulting environments.
+I prioritize clarity, validation, and actionable insights in every analysis I build.

+I am actively seeking **entry-level roles and internships in Data Analytics / Business Intelligence**, where I can contribute to data-driven problem solving while continuing to strengthen my analytical and business acumen.

 ---